Practical Help for Praying for Help

 Living the Christian life means walking by the Spirit.

 Galatians 5:16, "Walk by the Spirit, and do not gratify the desires of the flesh."
 Verse 25, "If we live by the Spirit, let us also walk by the Spirit."
-(Cf. Romans 8:4.)
+(Compare with Romans 8:4.)

 So the Christian life is an hour by hour walking by the help of the Holy Spirit.
 How do you do that?